Amina Dehhaoui

 Amina Dehhaoui is a Moroccan taekwondo practitioner.

 Career

 Dehhaoui competed at the 2024 World Taekwondo Junior Championships and won a gold medal in the 55 kg category.
 She was subsequently named the Moroccan sportswomen of the year by the Société Nationale de Radiodiffusion et de Télévision (SNRT).

+In November 2025, she competed at the 2025 Islamic Solidarity Games and won a gold medal in the 57 kg category, defeating Hatice Kübra İlgün in the finals.
+The next month she competed at the 2025 World U21 Taekwondo Championships and won a gold medal in the 57 kg category.